timoniq/fntypes/docs/unwrapping.md

 Unwrapping is a way to manage control flow designed with fntypes monads in a more convenient manner.

 In theory, unwrapping is needed to create a syntaxic sugar that functions like `bind` method that defines a monad.
-In fntypes `bind` is known as `.and_then`.
+In fntypes `bind` is known as `.then`.
 What it does, is it creates a binding between two functions returning a result of the same error type or option.
-If the current monad is in the state of error, the error is returned, if not, the value is passed into the function that is an argument in `and_then`.
+If the current monad is in the state of error, the error is returned, if not, the value is passed into the function that is an argument in `then`.
 Let's look to the following example:

 ```python
 def func1(a: int) -> Result[str, str]: